Jose Siri Player Props: Rays vs. Royals

-Jose Siri is back in action for the Tampa Bay Rays versus Alec Marsh and the Kansas City RoyalsJuly 15 at 2:10 PM ET.
+On Sunday, Jose Siri (hitting .128 in his past 10 games) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 2:10 PM ET.

-In his most recent action (on July 9 against the Braves) he went 0-for-4.
+In his last game he had a hitless performance (0-for-5) against the Royals.

 Jose Siri Game Info & Props vs. the Royals